cloudmesh-community/book/chapters/prg/go/go-language.md

 ### GoRoutines (execution)

 A GoRoutine in the Go programming language is a lightweight thread that is managed by Go runtime.
-If you just put ‘go’ before a function, it means that it will execute concurrently with the rest of the code.
+If you just put `go` before a function, it means that it will execute concurrently with the rest of the code.

 To create a goroutine we use the keyword go followed by a function invocation: